FuelLabs/sway/docs/book/src/blockchain-development/native_assets.md

 #### Default

 When a contract will only ever mint a single asset, it is recommended to use the `DEFAULT_ASSET_ID` sub id.
-This is refered to as the default asset of a contract.
+This is referred to as the default asset of a contract.

 To get the default asset from an internal contract call, call the `default()` function: